 Cheaper products always attract customers, but lower prices mean zero privacy.

 Don’t Plugin Unknown Devices on Your PC

 Stay away from unknown devices.
 Never plug in unknown devices onto your computer or laptop.
 It includes all kinds of external storage devices too.

 Hackers may leave their storage devices around your house or in your path, but beware and don’t plug them in because they can use these devices to hack into your computer.

 Keep Your Devices Up to Date

-Keeping your devices up to date with the latest software version available is one of the most important things to keep in mind because brands often release new security patches with the latest code that will prevent hackers from hacking your devices.
+Keeping your devices updated with the latest software version is one of the most important things to remember because brands often release new security patches with the latest code to prevent hackers from hacking your devices.

-Give your router a name.
-Use a strong encryption method for Wi-Fi.
+Give your router a unique name.
+Always use a robust encryption method for Wi-Fi.
 Change default usernames and passwords.
 Set up a guest network.
 Use strong, unique passwords for Wi-Fi networks and device accounts.
 Disable features you may not need.